 I worked with one leader whose point of view around employee advocacy was, “if they (employees) don’t want to share our content, then they shouldn’t work here.”
 If that’s your point of view around employee brand advocacy, I encourage you to take a step back.
 Is there significant value in an entry-level customer support employee sharing your bottom of the funnel analyst report in their Facebook stream?
 Possibly, but it’s more likely that they’re annoying their friends with irrelevant content.

-Instead of having an expectation that employees are sharing all of your content across their channels, ask them to share the content that most resonates with them.
+Instead of having an expectation that your workforce is sharing all of your content across their channels, ask them to share the content that most resonates with them.
 Some may choose to share projects they worked on and are proud of while others may share job listings or the latest blog posts.
 Allow employees to take on only what feels like a natural fit.

 Speaking of good fit, although employee advocacy platforms have the benefit of making it quick and easy for employees to share corporate content, they may also result in a deluge of status update spam.
 There’s nothing authentic or compelling about a prospect seeing four of your employees posting the same canned message and link in unison across social platforms.
 Or even worse, a company leader whose “set it and forget it” approach means they’ve shared the identical generic pitch for the annual customer conference every day for a month on their social channels.
 There’s a fine line between automation being a helper and hurting your brand.
 Whenever possible, make it easy for employees to customize their social messaging when sharing content, so you don’t fall into this trap.